exadel-inc/etoolbox-authoring-kit/README.md

 Run `mvn clean install` from the root folder of [AAT Samples](./aem-authoring-toolkit-samples) to __install__ a sample project.

-To directly find necessary annotations or specific use of these annotations, read [AAT Readme](./aem-authoring-toolkit-samples/README.md).
+To directly find necessary annotations or specific use of these annotations, read [AAT Samples Readme](./aem-authoring-toolkit-samples/README.md).